Draco3310/Gal-Friday2/docs/Gal-Friday/Phase 1 - Requirements Analysis & Planning/architecture_concept_gal_friday_v0.1.md

 ## 1. Introduction

 This document outlines the proposed high-level software architecture concept for the Gal-Friday automated trading system.
 This concept is based on the project requirements defined in the SRS (`srs_gal_friday_v0.1` [R1]) and informed by the findings of the architectural design research performed via Deep Research.
-The primary goal is to establish a robust, performant, and maintainable structure for the system, particularly focusing on the needs of the Minimum Viable Product (MVP).
+The primary goal is to establish a robust, performant, and maintainable structure for the system, particularly focusing on the needs of the full system.

 ## 2. Selected Architecture: Modular Monolith